ipopescu/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ## The Casper Sidecar

 The Casper Sidecar is an application running alongside the node process.
-It allows subscribers to monitor a node's event stream, query stored events, and query the node's JSON RPC API, thus receiving faster responses and reducing the load placed on the node.
+It allows subscribers to monitor a node's event stream, query stored events, and query the node's JSON-RPC API, thus receiving faster responses and reducing the load placed on the node.
 The Sidecar supports the following functionalities:

-* A [server-sent events (SSE) endpoint](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/README.md#the-sse-server) with an `/events` endpoint that streams all the events received from all connected nodes.
+* A [server-sent events (SSE) endpoint](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/README.md#the-sse-server) with an `/events` endpoint streaming events from all the connected nodes.
 The Sidecar also stores these events.
 * A [REST API server](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/README.md#the-rest-api-server) that allows clients to query stored events.
-* A [JSON RPC bridge](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/README.md#the-rpc-api-server) between end users and a Casper node's binary port.
+* A [JSON-RPC API](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/README.md#the-rpc-api-server) to interact with a Casper node.
 * [Legacy emulation](https://github.com/casper-network/casper-sidecar/blob/feat-2.0/LEGACY_SSE_EMULATION.md) for clients using older versions of the SSE API.

 <img class="align-center" src={useBaseUrl("/image/operators/sidecar-diagram.png")} alt="Sidecar components and architecture diagram" width="800"/>